 Top 10 Places to Visit in Rajasthan

 Rajasthan, India's royal desert state, is a dazzling tapestry of forts, palaces, lakes and golden sand dunes.
 From the Pink City of Jaipur to the lakeside romance of Udaipur, these are the top 10 places to visit in Rajasthan in 2026.
-Each destination blends Rajput grandeur, UNESCO heritage and unforgettable culture, making the state one of India's most iconic travel circuits.

 -